 What causes a hyphema?

 A hyphema is most often caused by blunt trauma to the eye.
+In children and adolescents the most common cause is from sports or recreational activities.
 It can also occur as a result of surgery inside the eye or an abnormality of blood vessels inside the eye.
-Rarely, a hyphema occurs as a consequence of medical problems that can affect the eye such a juvenile xanthogranuloma and cancer.
+Rarely, a hyphema occurs as a consequence of medical problems that can affect the eye such as juvenile xanthogranuloma and cancer.

 Fig. 1: A hyphemia is an accumulation of blood in the space between the cornea and the iris.